 It is natural to have questions about whether you have legal claims, and if so, what the legal process looks like as well as the costs and risks.
-We’ve answered some of the more common questions below, but don't hesitate to contact us if you would like to talk in person.
+We’ve answered some of the more common questions below, but don't hesitate to call us or fill out our free Potential Case Review Form.

 Do I have a valid legal claim?

 This is the most common question and the reason most people seek legal counsel.
 There are a myriad of laws protecting employees both federally and in the State of California.
 The topics and coverage range from wage and hour, breaks, overtime, discrimination, harassment, and wrongful termination, to name a few.
 In California, most of us are "at-will" employees, meaning that our employers can terminate our employment at any time for any reason.
 However, there are some protections.
 It is unlawful to terminate an employee if a substantial motivating factor for the termination was based on a protected characteristic, or for making protected complaints, such as age, race, gender, sexual preference, disability, sexual harassment, for not being paid properly or receiving breaks (to name a few).
 Unfortunately, personality conflicts, or when an employer just does not like you, are not usually unlawful reasons for termination.
 For example, if you complain to HR that your boss is playing favorites and there is a hostile work environment, this probably won't be illegal unless the motivation for why your boss doesn't like you is because of your race, gender, age, for complaining about not getting breaks, etc. There is no cause of action for having an jerk for a boss...yet.
 The flip-side of "at-will" employment is that you can leave at any time without notice.
 If you want further information, please call us or fill out our Potential Case Review Form!

 Do you take cases on a contingency basis (i.e. what is the cost)?